Lorenagubaira/machine-learning-content/02-stats/calculus.md

 **Integrals** let you calculate the total amount of a quantity that accumulates over a time period.

-So, thinking like an engineer, we don't just care about finding answers.
+So, thinking like a mathematician or engineer, we don't just care about finding answers.
 We care about developing problem-solving tools and techniques.
 A big theme in Calculus is that the approximation using many smaller pieces gives us the flexibility to reframe our original question into something simpler.
 A hard problem is on one hand the sum of many small values, but on the other hand, that sum also approaches the area under a graph.

 ### Integrals